Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

 \subsection{Character tables for $\bk$-little groups}

 Currently, there are two conventions of CRTs for $k$-little groups.
 In the first convention, the $k$ points are labeled by the IRs of the PNGs, since IRs of the space group can be expressed as IRs of the corresponding point group multiplied by a phase factor.
-They are suitable either for symmorphic space groups, or the inner $k$-points (not on the BZ boundary/surface) for the non-symmorphic space groups.
-The CRTs of PNGs are given in the Ref.~\cite{cornwell1984group,streitwolf1971group}, which have been implemented in the program $irrep$ of the WIEN2k package~\cite{blaha2001wien2k,persson1999}.
-In the second convention, all the CRTs for $k$-points of all 230 space groups are listed on the BCS~\cite{stokes2013tabulation}.
-To compare the computed traces with these characters, one do not need to distinguish symmorphic and nonsymmorphic space groups at all.
-Therefore, the program \pgma~is valid for all 230 space groups.
-The CRTs are retrieved from the inputs of the BCS, which are done by the subroutine: $nonsymm.f90$.
+They are suitable either for symmorphic SGs, or the inner $k$-points (not on the BZ boundary/surface) for the non-symmorphic SGs.
+The CRTs of PNGs are given in the Ref.~\cite{cornwell1984group,streitwolf1971group}, which have been implemented in the program {\ttfamily irrep} of the WIEN2k package~\cite{blaha2001wien2k,persson1999}.
+In the second convention, all the CRTs for $k$-points of all 230 SGs are listed on the BCS~\cite{stokes2013tabulation}.
+Therefore, the program \pgma~works for all $k$-points in 230 SGs.
+The CRTs are retrieved from the inputs of the BCS, which is done by the subroutine: {\ttfamily nonsymm.f90}.

 As an example, consider the $\Gamma$ point of Bi$_2$Se$_3$.
 Fig.~\ref{fig:bise_ptg} shows the CRT of the point group $D_{3d}$ in the PNG convention.
 Fig.~\ref{fig:bise_bcs} shows the CRT in the BCS convention.
 Both tables can be used to determine the IRs at $\Gamma$ in SG 166.
 In the table of Fig.~\ref{fig:bise_bcs}, the first and two columns show the reality and the BCS labels of IRs, respectively.
 The following columns indicate the characters of different SGOs.
 The reality of an IR is given by the definition~\cite{cornwell1984group,streitwolf1971group}: